Doctor of Arts (D.A.) in Biology

 No. While it is true that D.A. programs include a pedagogy component and invite continual reflection on teaching, they differ from the Ed.D. in the greater emphasis on the discipline to be taught and awareness of its interdisciplinary relationships.

 Yes.
-The degree is highly individualized, and the manner in which you fulfill the degree requirements can be tailored to your career goals.
-D.A.'s currently hold positions at both types of institutions.
+The degree is highly individualized, and how you fulfill the degree requirements can be tailored to your career goals.
+D.A.s currently hold positions at both types of institutions.

 How long will it take to earn my D.A. degree?